Kehena Beach, Big Island

 Location, Parking and Directions

-Kehena Beach is located near Moana Kai Pali Street in Pahoa, HI 96778, on the Big Island's Puna Coast.
-The beach is off Highway 137 near mile marker 19.
-Park in the small roadside parking area, then walk left when facing the ocean to reach the narrow, steep and rocky trail down to the beach.
+Kehena Beach is located on Hawaii Island's Puna coast near Moana Kai Pali Street in Pahoa.
+The roadside parking area is off Highway 137 near mile marker 19, with a narrow, steep and rocky trail leading down to the black-sand beach.